 Things to Consider First

 If you’re just getting started on this process, then it can feel pretty overwhelming.
 Here are a few things to help you stay focused and on track:

 - Determine how much you can afford: It’s important to sit down and figure out what kind of mortgage you can realistically afford.
 Stretching yourself too thin financially will cause problems for our family down the road.

 - Look for low down payment loans: Once you know what you can realistically afford, spend some time looking for affordable, low down payment loans.
-Figure out which loan program will be the best fit for you, and what you’ll need to do to apply.
+Figure out which home buying program will be the best fit for you and what you’ll need to do to apply.

-- Set a realistic savings goal: It’s likely that you’ll end up having to pay at least a small down payment.
+- Set a realistic savings goal: You’ll likely end up having to pay at least a small down payment.
 Start setting aside some money in a high-interest savings account, so you’ll earn extra in interest.

-While none of the programs outlined in this article are specific to single moms, hopefully, by now you can see that it’s possible to find an affordable mortgage with a low down payment.
-Purchasing a home as a single mom can be challenging, but it’s also very doable.
+While none of the home buying programs outlined above are specific to single mothers, hopefully, by now, you can see that it’s possible to find an affordable mortgage with a low down payment.
+Purchasing a home as a single mother can be challenging, but it’s also very doable.
 Make sure you compare your options and find the program that works best for your family.